pixelpusher/liveprinter/README.md

  This is an overview of the system:
 ![liveprinter architecture](https://pixelpusher.github.io/liveprinter/docs/diagrams/LivePrinter-Architecture.png "liveprinter system overview diagram").

-## Installing and Running

-The server runs on Python 3 (3.6 tested) so you will need that installed.  then, use pip3 (the Python package manager) to install:

-* pyserial (tested with 3.4)
-* tornado (tested with 5.0.2)
-* json-rpc (tested with 1.11.0)

-Run the server using your Python environment of choice - it's in the liveprinter folder, called LivePrinterServer.py.
-By default, the server runs on port 8888 so open a web browser to http://localhost:8888 (or [change it](https://github.com/pixelpusher/liveprinter/blob/master/liveprinter/LivePrinterServer.py#L28)).
-It can run without a printer using a "fake" serial port.

 ### An aside on Python Virtual Environments